HL7/PDDI-CDS/pages/_includes/artifacts.md

 ## <span style="color:silver"> 4.3.0 </span> Clinical Reasoning
 {:.no_toc}

 This section describes the components and processes of the Clinical Reasoning module used for the PDDI CDS artifacts.
 The Clinical Reasoning module provides resources and operations to enable sharing and evaluation of clinical knowledge artifacts.
-For the PDDI CDS artifacts this encompasses the `PlanDefinition`, `CarePlan`, `RequestGroup`, `DetectedIssue`, and CQL libraries.
+For the PDDI CDS artifacts this encompasses the `PlanDefinition`, `CarePlan`, `RequestGroup`, and CQL libraries.

 > *Note:* While resources and CQL libraries are specified for this implementation guide, these are not required for PDDI CDS functionality.
 The `PlanDefinition`, however, is RECOMMENDED to create sharable PDDI knowledge artifacts.